Frontera I Border- A living monument

 Management: Angela Vadori Smart.at

-Danza y Frontera (Tanz und Grenze) is produced by nadaproductions, co-produced Kunsten Festival des Arts and Kiasma Museum of Contemporary Arts Finland, and is funded by the City of Vienna (Kulturabteilung der Stadt Wien).
+Frontera / Border – A living monument is produced by nadaproductions, co-produced Kunsten Festival des Arts, Kiasma Museum of Contemporary Arts Finland and Asphalt Festival Düsseldorf, and is funded by the City of Vienna (Kulturabteilung der Stadt Wien).

 With the support of the Mexican Ministry of Foreign Affairs, the National School of Folkloric Dance of Mexico, INBA, National Institute of Fine Arts Mexico.